SEO Glossary

 URL: Uniform Resource Locator.
 (See domain Name)

-More comprehensive information about SEO Glossary by Submit Shop.
+More comprehensive information about SEO Glossary can be found by Submit Shop.
 Also, read about Coveragely, a PR tool.